RoslyndWilliams/osTicket--Prerequisites-and-Installation/README.md

 </p>

-Click [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration) to move on to Part 2 of this tutorial
+Click [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration) to move on to Part 2 of this tutorial!